-The allow action does allow nonrecursive queries to access local-data that is configured.
-The reason is that this does involve the unbound server recursive lookup algorithm, static data is served in the reply.
-This supports normal
+not The allow action does allow nonrecursive queries to access local-data that is configured.
+The reason is that this does and involve the unbound server recursive lookup algorithm, and static data is served in the reply.
+This supports normal operaauthoritative data.
+For nonrecursive queries any replies from the dynamic cache are refused.

-authoritative

-dynamic

-tions where nonrecursive queries are made for the

-data.
-For nonrecursive queries any replies from the

-cache are refused.

-give

-allow\snoop

-nonrecursive

-acts).

-debugging

-case

-The action 'allow_snoop' gives nonrecursive access too.
-This

-both recursive and non recursive access.
-The name

-refers to cache snooping, a technique to use

-queries to examine the cache contents (for malicious

-acts).
-However, nonrecursive queries can also be a valuable

-tool (when you want to examine the cache contents).
-In that

-use 'allow_snoop' for your administration host.
+give both recursive and non recursive access.
+The name 'allow_snoop' refers to cache snooping, a technique to use nonrecursive queries to examine the cache contents (for malicious acts).
+However, nonrecursive queries can also be a valuable debugging tool (when you want to examine the cache contents).
+In that case use 'allow_snoop' for your administration host.

-The

-DNS

-pol-

-retried

-By default only 'localhost' is allowed, the rest is refused.

-default is refused, because that is protocol-friendly.
-The

-protocol is not designed to handle dropped packets due to

-icy, and dropping may result in (possibly excessive)
+The By default only 'localhost' is allowed, the rest is refused.
+DNS default is refused, because that is protocol-friendly.
+The protocol is not designed to handle dropped packets due to pol- icy, and dropping may result in (possibly excessive) retried queries.

-queries.

-hosts data, data. dropped, The 'deny_non_local' and 'refuse_non_local' settings are for that are only allowed to query for the authoritative local- they are not allowed full recursion but only the static With 'deny_non_local', messages that are disallowed are with 'refuse_non_local' they receive error code REFUSED.
+hosts The 'deny_non_local' and 'refuse_non_local' settings are for data, that are only allowed to query for the authoritative local- data. they are not allowed full recursion but only the static With 'deny_non_local', messages that are disallowed are dropped, with 'refuse_non_local' they receive error code REFUSED.

-the

-the

-config

-a

-chroot: <directory>

-If 'chroot' is enabled, you should pass the 'configfile' (from

-commandline) as a full path from the original root.
-After

-'chroot' has been performed the now defunct portion of the

-file path is removed to be able to reread the config after
+the chroot: <directory> the If 'chroot' is enabled, you should pass the 'configfile' (from config commandline) as a full path from the original root.
+After a 'chroot' has been performed the now defunct portion of the file path is removed to be able to reread the config after reload.

-reload.